CSIRO-enviro-informatics/PUV-ont/README.md

         <http://vocab.nerc.ac.uk/collection/S02/current/S041/> .
 ```

-This [OWL implementation](rdf/puv-ont.ttl) implements explicit links to the dependency terms from the other vocabularies.
+The OWL implementation defined in [PUV-ont](rdf/puv-ont.ttl) has explicit links to the dependency terms from different vocabularies.

 ![PUV-ont](image/puv-Parameter.png)

-Using PUV-ont the relationships in the example above are explicit:
+Using PUV-ont the relationships in the same example are encoded as follows:

 ```turtle
 <http://vocab.nerc.ac.uk/collection/P01/current/R0186569/> a skos:Concept , puv:Parameter ;